Set up and use the Jira connector

 - Enter the email address of the user account you want to associate with the connector.

-- Enter the API token you generated for the user account you want to associate with the connector.
+- Paste the API token that you generated for the Jira user account.

 - Enter the full URL for your Jira organization.
 For example: